melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

-Trends in spawning output for the southern California assessment model were generally robust to this set of sensitivities, with the exception of recent estimates of spawning output which were much lower when using McAllister-Ianelli data weights, relative to the Francis method used in the base model (Figure \@ref(fig:sens1-spawnb)).
+Trends in spawning output for the southern California assessment model were generally robust to this set of sensitivities.
+However, recent estimates of spawning output were much lower when using McAllister-Ianelli data weights, relative to the Francis method used in the base model (Figure \@ref(fig:sens1-spawnb)).
 The model tuned to McAllister-Ianelli weights was below target biomass, while the other models that used Francis weights showed similar trends in depletion and were above target biomass (Figure \@ref(fig:sens1-bratio)).
-The McAllister-Ianelli approach estimated a natural mortality rate that was about 20% lower than the Francis method (Tables \@ref(tab:drop-one) and \@ref(tab:drop-one2)).
+The McAllister-Ianelli approach estimated a natural mortality rate that was about 20% lower than the Francis method (Tables \@ref(tab:sens1)).
 Best estimates from all runs were within the estimated range of uncertainty for the base model.
 Steepness in the southern region was estimated at a similar value than the prior mean (estimated at 0.77 vs. fixed at 0.72), and estimation of this parameter did not have a large effect on uncertainty in spawning output or recruitment deviations.
 The use of McAllister-Ianelli weights had the greatest impact on estimated recruitment deviations (Figure \@ref(fig:sens1-recdev)).
 This weighting method increased the variance of the estimated deviations as well as the estimated strength of the 1999 year class, relative to the models using the Francis approach.
 Changing the start date of the recruitment deviations had almost no effect.
-The McAllister-Ianelli method gives greater weight to the composition data for this model (Table \@ref(tab:sens1)).
+The McAllister-Ianelli method gives greater weight to the composition data for this model (Table \@ref(tab:data-weights)).

 ## Unresolved Problems and Major Uncertainties

-Uncertainty around the magnitude of historical catches may be higher for this stock in this region, as some accounts suggest considerably higher historical catches than estimated in the 2010 catch reconstruction.
+Uncertainty around the magnitude of historical vermilion rockfish catches may be higher in this region, as some accounts suggest considerably higher historical catches than estimated in the 2010 catch reconstruction.

-The primary fishery-independent survey for west coast groundfish, the NWC WCGBTS, does not sample rocky habitats where most vermilion rockfish are found, and thus does not provide a robust index of abundance.
-The NWFSC hook and line survey provides demographic and relative abundance data throughout the Southern California Bight, with the exception of some state closed areas, and the results of this survey, as well as known spatial management measures (e.g,.
-CCAs, state MPAs) as well as anecdotal accounts of spatial patterns in fishing effort indicate heterogeneity in fishing effort that likely bias fishery-dependent data sources.
+The primary fishery-independent survey for west coast groundfish, the NWC WCGBTS, does not sample rocky habitats where most vermilion rockfish are found, and thus does not provide a robust index of abundance (and was excluded from this assessment).
+The NWFSC hook and line survey provides demographic and relative abundance data throughout the Southern California Bight, with the exception of some state closed areas.
+The results of this survey, as well as known spatial management measures (e.g,.
+CCAs, state MPAs) and anecdotal accounts of spatial patterns in fishing effort, indicate heterogeneity in fishing effort that may bias fishery-dependent data sources.

-While recent age data are robust, based primarily on the NWC hook and line data, historical age data (both fishery dependent and fishery independent) are very limited.
+While recent age data are robust, based primarily on the NWC hook-and-line survey, historical age data (both fishery dependent and fishery independent) are very limited.
 The likelihood profiles suggest a somewhat commonly seen pattern of tension among data sources, with age data suggesting a lower natural mortality rate and length data (as well as most index data) suggesting a higher M.  Natural mortality appears to be reasonably well estimated but is still uncertain, and seems to have the greatest influence on scaling the relative biomass and stock trajectory.

 The model estimates a series of very low recruitment events through the late 1970s and early 1980s, a period in which many other rockfish in this region experienced high levels of recruitment.
 Recruitment patterns in more recent years generally follow those for other stocks.
 It is possible that selectivity patterns changed, data are biased, model misspecification, or unknown ecosystem interactions could be responsible for this pattern.